Taxation in Germany: Real property transfer tax

 Transfers of real property are taxable (Grunderwerbsteuer).
 The vendee and the vendor are common debtors of the tax.
 In general the vendee has to pay the tax.
 The tax rate is defined by the individual states.
 In general the tax rate is 3.5%, but all states except Bavaria and Saxony have increased it since 2011.
 Most states now have a tax rate of 4.5% or 5%; the highest are North Rhine-Westphalia, Saarland and Schleswig-Holstein with 6.5%.

 Real estate investors are also impacted by the speculation tax (Spekulationssteuer).
 This tax applies to gains generated on real estate investments, if sold less than ten years after purchase.
 Depreciation deductions of prior years are added to the sales price of the home, to derive a higher taxable gain.

 Vendor profit from real estate sales in Germany is considered capital gains if the real estate has been held for less than ten years.

+For example, if an individual purchased an apartment in 2015 and rented it out, and now wants to sell it for a profit, they would have to pay taxes on their profit if they sell the property before the speculative period ends in 2025.